 The trails of western expansion, the routes of the cattle trade, Indian paths from summer to winter quarters, the route for Lewis and Clark, the trails that lead wagon trains from east to St. Louis, then west to the coast.
 From the Chisholm Trail to the Oregon Trail, these pathways led European settlers across dangerous Indian lands, caused a scandal of shame to permeate the U.S. government as Indian lands were confiscated, or bought, or bartered for, for towns, farms, land rushes, and what some would call progress.

 The Oregon Trail overland route was developed as an easier alternative to the Lewis and Clark trail blazed in 1803, with Lewis and Clark traveling over the western part of the Oregon Trail during their trek in 1805.
 Robert Stewart of the Astorian fur trading group was the first to traverse this route in 1810 during his ten month journey from Fort Astoria to St. Louis.
-The trail was 2,170 miles long, beginning in Independence, Missouri, and winding its way past Fort Kearney in Nebraska to Fort Laramie, Independence Rock, and South Pass in Wyoming , along the Snake River in Idaho, then into Washington to Marcus Whitman's Mission and Fort Vancouver, before heading into the Willamette Valley in Oregon.
-Independence Rock, a noted landmark on the trail, pictured in the William H. Jackson photo on the left, contains the names of noted trappers, travelers, and explorers who etched them into the rock from 1835 forward.
+The trail was 2,170 miles long, beginning in Independence, Missouri, and winding its way past Fort Kearney in Nebraska to Fort Laramie, Independence Rock, and South Pass in Wyoming, along the Snake River in Idaho, then into Washington to Marcus Whitman's Mission and Fort Vancouver, before heading into the Willamette Valley in Oregon.
+Independence Rock, a noted landmark on the trail, that contains the names of noted trappers, travelers, and explorers who etched them into the rock from 1835 forward.

 Completing the trail was an arduous test of stamina, taking six months in a covered wagon to cover all those treacherous miles, enduring a lack of food and water, Indian attacks, and sickness.
 Explorers and fur traders initially tracked the trail with the first wagon train negotiating South Pass in the 1830s, and the Presbyterian missionaries of Marcus Whitman and his wife, Narcissa, reaching Walla Walla in 1836.
-The migration of trains began in earnest in 1843 when a 1,000 member wagon train left Independence, Missouri, crossed the South Pass, and made it to Oregon.
-Immigration using the Oregon Trail peaked in the 1850s, but emigrant used the trail to cross the country into the 1860s.
+The migration of trains had its first success in 1841, but began in earnest in 1843 when a one thousand member wagon train left Independence, Missouri, crossed the South Pass, and made it to Oregon.
+Immigration using the Oregon Trail peaked in the 1850s, but settlers used the trail to cross the country into the 1860s.

 Tracing the Oregon Trail today, you can still see many sections of the rutted depressions where the wagon wheels of the western expansion ancestors turned.
 There are a variety of attractions along the way, many now beginning to be pulled into the National Park Service's Oregon National Historic Trail project, which includes auto routes, some still in the development stage.